 My primary research interests are related to understanding the behavior of banks and their financial reporting (e.g., bank lending and risk, internal controls, governance and fair value accounting) and the intersection of law and accounting (e.g., securities and derivative litigation, fraud and options backdating).
 My research has been published in leading scholarly journals in the accounting literature, such as The Accounting Review, Review of Accounting Studies and Contemporary Accounting Research.
 I have also published in journals in the law/economics/finance literature, such as the Journal of Law and Economics, Journal of Risk and Insurance and Journal of Banking & Finance.

 I received a Master of Science in Finance, a Bachelor of Business Administration in Accounting and a Minor in Psychology from Texas A&M University.
 I have a CPA license registered in the state of Texas.

 In my spare time, I enjoy spending time with my beloved wife, our precious (and precocious) daughter and our two rescue dogs.
-I also love reading a good book (everything from the Bible and biographies to fantasy/sci-fi and mysteries), and I am currently working on reading the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic taste functions.
+I love reading a good book (everything from the Bible and biographies to fantasy/sci-fi and mysteries), and I am currently working on reading the 100 greatest novels of all time using a list that I compiled by combining and averaging several online lists to reduce the influence of idiosyncratic taste functions.

 For additional information about me and my work: